352ounces/zcombinator/README.md

 ## What it is

 Z Combinator allows developers to launch projects with tokens with controlled emission schedules.
-For the market, this enables long term, consistent funding while aligning incentives between the developer and their token.
-For the dev, this enables the ability to bootstrap attention and incentivize product growth dynamically, understanding the market and iterating on builds faster than otherwise possible.
+For the market, this aligns incentives between the developer and their token.
+For the dev, this enables long term, consistent funding, along with the ability to bootstrap attention and incentivize product growth dynamically.
+Devs can understand their market and iterate on builds faster than otherwise possible.

 ## How to earn